ashumate/CO2-Monitor-Respirator/README.md

 # CO2-Monitor-Respirator

 ### This is a respirator setup that I made after some coments online that while sites like Etsy have very stylish 'cyberpunk' respirators, none are very functional.
-This is the first iteration, with future ones planned.
+This is the first iteration, with future ones planned ...maybe.

 What you'll need to recreate this version and can give you a jumping off point if you want to create your own.